 The list of side jobs I’ve worked in my life!

-I had my first job as a dance teacher in 2013 I think, but next to teaching and working as a dancer, these are the “regular” jobs I’ve worked in my life:
+I had my first job as a dance teacher in 2013 I think, one year I taught 12 classes a week, but next to teaching and working as a dancer, these are the “regular” jobs I’ve worked in different seasons of my life:

 - Movie Theatre

 My VERY first job that I was working while I was 16 and still in school.

 My best friend at the time and I saved up money in order to move to Copenhagen for a 1-year Hip Hop Program by selling Ice Cream every single day in a forest during the summer break after graduating.